 Next time one of your clients tells you they don't have time to do their own self-treatment for lymphoedema - tell them it only takes 10 minutes!
 A recently published study conducted in Japan has shown that even 10-minutes a day can improve people's experience of their lymphedema (1).
 The program is based on the Japanese rajio taiso, a 3-minute national health program to encourage daily exercise which is broadcast several times a day on public TV and radio.

-There were 23 women in the final analysis aged between 29 and 71 years (mean 61 years).
-Mean BMI was 23.1 (range 19.3 - 31.1).
-Most had had BCRL for at least 18 months (mean 17, range 1 - 144 months).
-There were 14 women with stage one, 9 with stage 2, and none had stage 3 lymphoedema.
-Prior to the intervention most had focussed their self-care activities on avoiding behaviours such as heavy lifting and sunburn, only 9 were performing any SLD.
+There were 23 women in the final analysis age (mean 61 years).
+Most had had BCRL for at least 18 months.
+Most had stage one lymphedema (n=14) or stage 2 (n=9) and none had stage 3.
+Prior to the intervention most had focussed their self-care activities on avoiding behaviours such as heavy lifting and sunburn and only 9 were performing any SLD.
 Thirteen women were using compression garments.
-The average time spent of self- acre was 3 minutes per day.
+The average time spent of self-care was 3 minutes per day.

 The paper is not available open access but you can read the abstract below.

 Arinaga, Y., et al., A 10 minute self-care program may reduce breast cancer-related lymphedema: a six-month prospective longitudinal comparative study.
 Lymphology, 2016.
 49(2): p.
 93-106.